Age-Old Wisdom meets Modern Tools

 Like pumpkins, squash and zucchini also like well-composted soil and need plenty of space (3 to 6 feet apart, warm soil, and lots of sun.)
 Always water at the soil level—not the leaves—to avoid powdery mildew.
 Soon enough, you’ll have so many zucchinis, you’ll be leaving them on neighbors’ doorsteps!
 See our Growing Guide for Squash and Zucchini.

 The above are some of the easiest vegetables you can grow, but there are many, many more veggies for you to try!
-Check out our Growing Guides for advice on planting all the popular vegetables, fruit, herbs, and flowers.
+Check out our complete library of Growing Guides for advice on planting all the popular vegetables, fruit, herbs, and flowers.

 And now that you know which seeds are easiest to grow, see our Tips to Starting Seeds Indoors!